neilcomber/jbook/README.md

 usese react resize to have resizable code + preview windows

+uses react-md-editor to build the markdown editor windows

 WHAT THE BUNDLER CAN NOT DO:

 Do additional imports from CSS files